dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 **Parameters**

-`listener`: An object of `DCEFrameListener`.
+`[in] listener` An object of `DCEFrameListener`.
 Its callback method `frameOutputCallback` will be available for users to make further operations on the captured video frame.

 **Code Snippet**